Jeff Gennette doesn’t have his head in the sand.

 “I understand the stores and the customers as well,” he says.

-He also cites the “talent” of the people in San Francisco and Seattle as another positive for the division.
+He also cites the “talent” of the people in San Francisco and Seattle as another positive for

 Over the years, Macy’s West has had the reputation within the corporation as well as outside as a fashion leader, a strength upon which Gennette plans to capitalize.
 “We’ve always had a strong legacy in fashion,” Gennette agrees.
 “Our customer responds to it really well.”